chunbochu/COMP670.chunbochu.github.io/projects/Othello.md

 1. Unzip the starter file.
 2. Start eclipse and select your workspace.
-3. From the file menu, select `Import\...`, which will pop up a dialog box. under `General`, select Existing projects into workspace, then click `Next >`.
+3. From the file menu, select `Import...`, which will pop up a dialog box. under `General`, select Existing projects into workspace, then click `Next >`.
 4. Next to `Select root directory`, click the `Browse` button.
 Find the